Amazon Ads Connector for SSIS

 • Consume real-time Amazon Ads data in SSIS

-• Consume realtime Amazon Ads API data in SSIS
+• Consume real-time Amazon Ads API data in SSIS

 • Amazon Ads ODBC Driver | ODBC Driver for Amazon Ads | ODBC Amazon Ads Driver | SSIS Amazon Ads Source | SSIS Amazon Ads Destination